cds-snc/forms-api/docs/_pages/en/monitoring.md

 ### Refreshing API keys

 Refreshing an API key may become necessary if a key is compromised.
-Keys can be revoked and recreated, simply requiring a change in the parameters being queried in the request.
+Keys can be deleted and recreated, simply requiring a change in the parameters being queried in the request.